Barnstar: History

 Barnstars were meant to represent the mark of the builder but became more frequently used for aesthetic purposes and were added to the building after construction was complete.
 Enthusiasts have traced a number of wooden barnstars to individual builders in the Pennsylvania area, where numerous examples can still be seen.

 Barnstars were used in the United States during the 18th century and as late as 1870 in Pennsylvania, where their popularity increased greatly following the Civil War.
 Their regular use preceded that time, however, and stars were commonplace on large buildings, particularly factories, in pre-war Richmond, Virginia.

 Barnstars remain a popular form of decoration and design, and modern houses are sometimes decorated with simple, metal, five-pointed stars that the makers describe as "barn-stars".
 They are often deliberately distressed or rusted, alluding to the traditional decoration.

 Other star-shaped plates

 On older buildings in the Pennsylvania Dutch area of the United States, it is still possible to find barnstar-like building adornments that are painted, rather than wooden or metal, known as hex signs.
 Strictly speaking, they are defined apart from barnstars and visually bear only passing resemblance, but the two are often confused and their names are even regarded as interchangeable.
 Some hex signs incorporate star shapes, while others may take the form of a rosette or contain pictures of birds and other animals.

 The term barnstar has been applied to star-shaped anchor plates that are used for structural reinforcement, particularly on masonry buildings from the 18th and 19th centuries.
-These are made of cast iron and are used as anchor plates serving as the washers for tie rods.
+These are made of cast iron and serve as the washers for tie rods.
 The anchor-rod-and-plate assembly serves to brace the masonry wall against tilting or lateral bowing.